zeeshanjunaid/zeeshanjunaid.dev/README.md

 ### Prerequisites

-You need to have Node.js and npm (or yarn/pnpm/bun) installed on your machine.
+You need to have Node.js and pnpm installed on your machine.

 ### Installation